DiscoverThe Marx Brothers Council Podcast

 Description

-An insightful but not too serious look at the Marx Brothers films, careers, and lives from some guys who need to get out more.
+An insightful but not too serious look at the Marx Brothers films, careers, and lives from some guys who really need to get out more.

-Hosted by Matthew Coniam ("The Annotated Marx Brothers", "That's Me, Groucho!"), Noah Diamond ("Gimme a Thrill: The Story of I'll Say She Is") and Bob Gassel (he'll write a book someday...or perhaps read one).
+Hosted by Matthew Coniam ("The Annotated Marx Brothers," "That's Me, Groucho!"), Noah Diamond ("Gimme a Thrill: The Story of I'll Say She Is") and Bob Gassel (he'll write a book someday...or perhaps read one).
 Featuring guest appearances by Marx experts, authors, notable fans, and even family members.

 Inspired by 'The Marx Brothers Council' Facebook group.
 New episodes usually post monthly.